rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

 This validation does not replace server validation, rather it enhances it with the ability to present instruction prior to submitting or refreshing the page.

 When the user submits the form their information is sent to the server and validated.
-If validation did not take place prior to server validation or if there are additional errors, the response of the “validator” is sent back to the user’s computer
+If validation did not take place prior to server validation or if there are additional errors, the response of the “validator” is sent back to the user’s computer.

 Server-side validation notifications:

 - **Must**
   - Return the form (with the user's data still in the fields)
   - Provide a validation summary at the top of the page
-- **Should**
-  - Return the form with the user's data still in the fields
 - **May**
   - Change the title of the page
   - Give the error a heading level: provide a header, preferably a H1, so that assistive technology users can jump directly to the error and correct it.